 This is totally dependant on the entry – for example, a press campaign containing four ads would require four jpegs.
 In the case of entries where you are already supplying hard copies ie. books, we would recommend that you do not upload more than six images.
 The jurors will have the physical book in the room to refer to so there's no need to add to your workload by adding lots of files.

-Six per entry (this includes campaign entries).
+Up to six per entry (this includes campaign entries).

 Can I enter Case Study videos?

-We understand and encourage you to explain your entry as well as possible but we will be judging the concept and execution of your entry and not the production of your case study.
+We encourage you to explain your entry as well as possible but we will be judging the concept and execution of your entry and not the production of your case study.
 If you feel a case study video is required, please keep it brief and to the point for the jurors ease and for possible future use on the ICAD gallery and on awards night.

 How do I make my entry look good?